joshlevent/Power-BI-Examples/index.md

 ## How to Use These Examples

-1. Open the `.pbix` files using Power BI Desktop
+1. Download and open the `.pbix` file using Power BI Desktop
-2. Review the measures, calculated columns, and data model structure
-3. Modify the example to fit your specific needs
+2. Modify the example to fit your specific needs

 or

-1. Copy and modify the DAX and Power Query code to fit your specific needs
+1. Copy and modify the DAX and/or Power Query code to fit your data

 [View Examples]({% link examples/index.md %}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }